THE VFA PIONEER HISTORIES PROJECT

 MJC: So, you had to continually come up with alternative strategies?

-JL: Yes, I didn’t know Governor Bill Clinton – I met him once in the street – but I did know the first lady of Arkansas.
+JL: Yes, I didn’t know Governor Bill Clinton, but I did know the first lady of Arkansas.
 She was an old friend.
 I’d known Hillary Clinton since she was a law student.
 I went to her and asked if Bill Clinton would consider endorsing the passage of FMLA as a candidate.
 She said, “I don’t know; I think it’s a really good idea.
 Let me see.”

 They did some polling, they had the money for polling, and lo and behold it was very popular.
-And so, we did endorse the notion and because we had passed it twice, but George Bush had vetoed it twice, it was a great contrast issue in the ’92 campaign.
+And so, because Congress had passed it twice, but George Bush Sr. had vetoed it twice, it was a great contrast issue in the ’92 campaign.
 And it was ready.
 It was positioned to move.
-As I said, two weeks later it was passed by both houses.
-We had passed by both houses before, but never by overwhelming margins to override a Bush veto.
+As I said, two weeks after the inauguration it was passed by both houses.
+We had passed it in both houses before, but never by overwhelming margins to override a Bush veto.

-Here we were with the president committing to sign it and he wrote W for William, he leaned over and handed me the pen.
-Now President Clinton says that [there isn’t anywhere he goes] in this country where somebody doesn’t thank him for FMLA.
-We know from Labor Department statistics that it has been used more than 200 million times.
-And it’s unpaid leave, our advocacy for paid leave [gives] job security.
+Here we were with the President committing to sign it.
+When President Clinton signed the bill, he wrote W for William.
+Then he leaned over and handed me the pen.
+Now President Clinton says that there isn’t anywhere he goes in this country where somebody doesn’t thank him for FMLA.
+We know from Labor Department statistics that it has been used more than 340 million times.
+It’s unpaid leave.
+We continue our advocacy for paid leave.

-It says you can’t get fired if you have a family health emergency but it’s not [a] wage replacement.
+FMLA says you can’t get fired if you have a family health emergency but it’s not [a] wage replacement.
 It assumes either public assistance or a family that can help support you.
-If you don’t have one of those, you can’t take unpaid family leave, as good as it is.
-So, when you look to the future, it’s to get passed [a bill] by the Congress and to position it to be amongst the first bills that a president will sign in 2021.
+If you don’t have one of those, as a practical matter, you can’t take unpaid family leave, as good as it is.
+Looking to the future, we want to get a bill creating paid family leave passed by the Congress and to position it to be amongst the first bills that a president will sign.

-JL: It never had paid leave, because our congressional supporters said that it would never start.
+JL: It never had paid leave because our congressional supporters said that it would be a non-starter.

 MJC: So, in the back of your mind you knew?

-JL: Yes, but we didn’t think it would take this long and it’s embarrassing that it [is taking] so long.
-We’re very active now in state and local governments – Oregon just passed something.
+JL: Yes, but we didn’t think it would take this long and it’s more than embarrassing that it is taking so long.
+We’re very active now in state and local governments.
 We have it in many states and local governments.

 MJC: So, talk about your developing role in the organization?
 You didn’t run it the day you walked in.

 JL: I did.
 I was hired as executive director, but I was also the only person.
-(I have a friend whose father used to say she was chair of the Italian department in the high school she taught at, but she was the only Italian teacher.)
 I did run it, but I quickly hired an assistant for that other $10,000 and when we got enough money from the Ford Foundation, I hired Donna Lenhoff.

-It was a joint Grant with Women Employed in Chicago.
-Women Employed from the perspective of a local grass roots organization working on women’s employment discrimination issues and [we were] a national policy organization [that] dovetailed [on].
+It was a joint grant with Women Employed in Chicago– Women Employed from the perspective of a local grass roots organization working on women’s employment discrimination issues and we as a national policy organization that dovetailed with them.
 We split the money right down the middle and have worked closely since 1976 when I hired Donna.

 MJC: That was enforcement too?